PaddlePaddle/docs/Documents/GitHub/docs/docs/install/install_Kunlun_en.md

 ## Installation Method 1：Pre-built Wheel Package

 Install the pre-built wheel package that supports Kunlun XPU.
-At present, this wheel package only supports a couple of environments as shown below.
-For other environments, please choose Installation Method 2 installation from source code compilation.
+At present, Wheel packages are available in the following environments.
+For any other environment, please choose Installation Method 2 installation from source code compilation.

 #### Download the pre-built installation package